Garðar Thór Cortes: Professional singing career

 Garðar was approached by Einar Bárðarson, manager of Icelandic girl band Nylon, who suggested that he make a record like Andrea Bocelli or Josh Groban.
 The songs, including Lucio Dalla's "Caruso" and Ennio Morricone's "Nella Fantasia", Malavasi's "Romanza", David Foster and Carole Bayer Sager's "The Prayer" and some Icelandic numbers, were chosen by Garðar, Einar and Björgvin Halldórsson – the "Frank Sinatra of Iceland" – to best show off his voice.
 The record, eponymously titled Cortes, was released in Iceland in 2005 and turned out to be the fastest-selling ever in that country, achieving double platinum status in three months.
-He was also voted sexiest man in Iceland twice in one year in separate polls.
+He was also voted the sexiest man in Iceland twice in one year in separate polls.

 His single "Luna" (2007), featuring English soul singer Heather Small, reached number two on the Icelandic online music charts.
 His first album in the UK, Cortes, which was released on 16 April 2007, entered the UK Classical Charts at number 1 and the UK albums chart at number 27, a first for an Icelandic artist.
 It remained at number 1 for two weeks – the weeks ending 28 April and 5 May 2007 – on the official ClassicFM chart.
 It has since gone double platinum.

 Despite his classical crossover success, Garðar has said, "I don't want to go too far down the pop side because then I think I would lose credibility in the classical world.
 If the album [Cortes] does well, hopefully I could use that to my advantage, but I'm a classical opera singer – that's what I do, that's what I am."
 His ambition is to sing Otello at the Royal Opera House in Covent Garden, London.

 In 2011, he appeared in The Phantom of the Opera at the Royal Albert Hall, as Passarino.
 He also released an album of Icelandic songs in collaboration with his father, Gardar Thor Cortes Sr., called Ísland.
 In 2012, an opera CD was released, named Rossini: L'Occasione Fa Il Ladro, which had Cortes as one of the casting tenors.

 Garðar performed as Alfredo in La traviata at Harpa concert hall in Reykjavik on 6 and 7 September 2014.

 From 2015-2016, Garðar played the leading role of The Phantom in the German premiere of Love Never Dies in Hamburg.
 He left that production early to star as the Phantom in the original The Phantom of Opera musical in its French premiere in Paris.
 The production was postponed due to a fire at the Theatre Mogador, and it is unknown when or if it will happen, and if Garðar will star then.
 Garðar also reprised his starring role as the Phantom in the 1st North American tour of Love Never Dies for the 2017/2018 season.

 In November 2021, Garðar would have once again reprised his role as The Phantom in a Finnish concert production of Love Never Dies were it not for unforeseen changes, by which he was replaced by Swedish actor John Martin Bengtsson.